KarolS/millfork/README.md

 * simple memory model that avoids using the stack

-* multi-pass optimizer (that will even optimize your hand-written assembly if you ask it to)
+* multi-pass whole-program optimizer (that will even optimize your hand-written assembly if you ask it to)

 ## Licensing